TITLE Associate Director, Human Resources

 Certification: A nationally-recognized human resource-related certification, such as Society for Human Resource Management SHRM-CP (Certified Professional) or SHRM-SCP (Senior Certified Professional), is preferred.

 Experience: At least five years increasingly responsible experience in human resources management is required.
 Experience should include most or all of the following areas: employee relations, classification and compensation, job analysis, job evaluation, recruitment, employment, retention, affirmative action, benefits administration, organizational and talent development, development of and application of policies and procedures, HRIS systems and records, employee engagement and communications, investigations, and labor relations.
-Similar experience in human resource management in higher education and/or the public sector is preferred, as is a strong fiscal background and experience in managing compensation and benefit plans for an organization of five-hundred or more employees.
+Similar experience in human resource management in higher education and/or the public sector is preferred.

 Skills: Demonstrated ability to work and communicate effectively with all constituencies of a diverse university community, outstanding leadership and management skills, and understanding of automated management information systems, and a sound knowledge of relevant federal, state and local government regulations and equal opportunity policies are required.
 Supervisory experience or experience coordinating the work of employees is required.
 Aptitude for balancing multiple priorities with strong organization, time management, and prioritization skills are required.
 Must be a self-starter, comfortable working in a busy and time deadline-oriented office.
 Computer literacy and technical aptitude are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience with Banner, Colleague, PeopleSoft, or similar system is preferred.